gomagedon/expectate/README.md

 # Principles:

 ## 1. Idiomatic
-  It does nothing more than enhance the readability of the already awesome built-in Go testing toolkit.
-We're still using testing.T, okay?
+  It does nothing more than enhance the readability of the already awesome built-in Go testing toolkit!

 ## 2. Super Readable
   Taking heavy inspiration from JavaScript's jest library, this should make it perfectly clear what your assertions are.